COMMUNITY.

 Our Mission

-Our mission is to create visibility for Pacific Islander students in the educational settings through Community, Culture and Celebration.
+Our mission is to create visibility for Pasifika Islander students in the educational settings through Community, Culture and Celebration.

 Our vision is to keep our Pacific Islander students thriving in their passion and purpose.